 Fish sauce (nam pa, nam pla, nuoc mam, patis) is a condiment popular in Southeast Asian cooking.
 It is created by slowly fermenting fish (generally anchovies) in a salt water mixture, then pressing to produce a thin liquid.
 It has quite the strong smell, but provides a savory umami flavor.
 Brands from different countries will vary a bit in taste and quality.
-Fish sauce is available in most Asian food markets and even some larger grocery stores.
+Fish sauce is available in most Southeast Asian markets and even some larger grocery stores.
 Be sure to check the ingredient list first.
 The good ones should only contain anchovies, salt, and water.

 Jeow is generally served with sticky rice/Khao Niew, a sweet glutinous rice (sweet rice, waxy rice).
 It has a low amylose and high amylopectin content that gives the rice a sticky, chewy texture.
 The word glutinous refers to the glue-like quality of the rice, but there is actually no gluten present.
 Khao Niew is prepared a bit differently compared to other types of rice and needs to be soaked for a couple of hours before steaming.
 It is available in the international/rice section of some larger grocery stores and Asian Food Markets.
-You can also find it on Amazon: Thai Sticky Rice (Sweet Rice) 5 Lbs or 2 lbs.
+You can also find it on Amazon: Thai Sticky Rice (Sweet Rice) 5 Lbs.

 Jeow Mak Len (Lao Tomato Dipping Sauce)

-3 medium tomatoes
+- 3 medium tomatoes

-2 shallots, peeled
+- 2 shallots peeled

-2 red bird's eye chilies
+- 2 red bird's eye chilies

-3 green onions, divided
+- 3 green onions divided

-2 garlic cloves
+- 2 garlic cloves

-1 tablespoon lime juice
+- 1 tablespoon lime juice

-1/2 tablespoon fish sauce
+- 1/2 tablespoon fish sauce

-1/4 cup roughly chopped cilantro
+- 1/4 cup roughly chopped cilantro

-Arrange the tomatoes, shallots, chilies, and two of the green onions over a grill pan or on a rimmed baking sheet.
+- Arrange the tomatoes, shallots, chilies, and two of the green onions over a grill pan or on a rimmed baking sheet.
 Cook, turning occasionally, on a heated grill or under a broiler until blistered and charred on all sides (but not completely burnt).
 Remove the green onions, chilies, and shallots if they become charred before the tomatoes.
 Set aside until cool enough to handle.

-Using a large mortar and pestle, mash the garlic cloves into a paste.
+- Using a large mortar and pestle, mash the garlic cloves into a paste.
 Remove the stems (and seeds for less heat) from the chilies, chop, and add to the garlic.
 Chop the shallots and charred green onions, then mash with the garlic and chilies.
 Roughly chop, and mash the tomatoes with the rest of the vegetables to form a chunky sauce.
 Mix in the lime juice, fish sauce, and cilantro.
 Adjust seasonings to taste.

-Thinly slice the remaining green onion and sprinkle over the sauce for garnish.
+- Thinly slice the remaining green onion and sprinkle over the sauce for garnish.
 Serve with sticky rice, grilled meat, and vegetables.